wp-plugins/smugbuy/readme.txt

 == Frequently Asked Questions ==

-= I recently upgraded my SmugBuy plugin, however some of the options appear to be missing.
+= I recently upgraded my SmugBuy plugin, however some of the options are missing.
 What do I do? =

 Try deactivating and reactivating SmugBuy from the *Plugins* administration screen.

 = How do I customize the SmugBuy links using CSS? =

-First, you must enable the use of smugbuy.css in the SmugBuy options screen.
+First, you must enable the use of `smugbuy.css` in the SmugBuy settings screen.
 Once enabled edit `smugbuy.css` in the *Plugins* editor screen.

 == Screenshots ==